GED Subjects

 This subject test measures how well you can understand and interpret the given information in the presented documents.
 There’s no need to memorize lots of dates and names.
 The documents will provide much of the information required to answer the questions correctly.

-Check here to read about the Onsego GED Social Studies program.
+Check here for ->free GED Social Studies practice tests.

 Preparation is Key

-We will help you identify your weak points so you can fully concentrate on those topics that require most of your attention.
+This website offers numerous free online GED video lessons and also many free GED practice tests that will help you identify your weak points so you can fully concentrate on those topics that require most of your attention.
+However, be aware that free support does not cover the full GED exam!

 Being successful on the GED exam requires careful preparation.
 Much of your best preparation hinges on understanding exactly what to expect on testing day.